Transport Planning: Policy and Principles

-The MSc programme is delivered over one year full-time.
+The MSc Transport Engineering and Planning degree course is delivered over one year full-time.
 The syllabus contains four 30-credit modules and one 60-credit project module.
 Full time study is completed in one academic year.
 Part-time study is spread across three years.

 - In trimester one and two, you will explore Transport Planning, Transport Engineering and Traffic Engineering.

-- In trimester two, you can also choose to study either Transport Forecasting and Apprasial or Transport lnfrastructure Design and Analysis (if your first degree is Civil Engineering).
+- In trimester two, you can also choose to study either Transport Forecasting and Appraisal or Transport lnfrastructure Design and Analysis (if your first degree is Civil Engineering).

 - In trimester three, you will apply your learning to complete an academic-supervised practical research project to form part of your final assessment.